What is Search Engine Optimization?

 Position Tracking Tools can show how your rankings for specific keywords have moved up or down over time.
 Moz, Ahrefs, and SEMrush are all popular position tracking tools.

 Google Analytics is another way to see how people are getting to your site.
 Here, you can view the influence of SEO and PPC work.
-Like search console, it can’t backfill data, so set up your account as soon as possible.
+Like the search console, it can’t backfill data, so set up your account as soon as possible.

 A Certified SEO Agency